texjporg/ptex-texmf/README.md

 ## Documentation

-The consise information about pLaTeX2e is provided in platex.pdf.
+A brief exposition of pLaTeX2e is provided in platex.pdf.
-This document can be obtained by executing following commands:
+The document can be obtained by executing following commands:

 ~~~~
   platex platex.dtx
   dvipdfmx platex.dvi
 ~~~~

-The conprehensive explanation of pLaTeX2e source is also included in pldoc.pdf.
-If you are interested in typesettinng pldoc.tex yourself, following commands will be helpful:
+The comprehensive explanation of pLaTeX2e source is included in pldoc.pdf.
+If you are interested in typesetting pldoc.tex yourself, following commands will be helpful:

 ~~~~